Causality is rare: some topological properties of causal quantum channels: QFTs and causality

-We denote the set channels local to $\mathbf{K}$ (and normal) that are causal (and normal) by $\text{(n)Cau}(\mathbf{K})$.
 Since we have been careful to distinguish normal states and channels, there is an important question about the robustness of Sorkin's causality condition.
-Specifically, we show that it is equivalent to test causality of a channel $\Phi$ using only normal preparations and initial states.
+Specifically, we show that it is equivalent to testing the causality of a channel $\Phi$ using only normal preparations and initial states.

-\begin{restatable}{proposition}{causalforall} Let $\mathfrak{A}$ be a QFT such that every local region is a $\sigma$-finite von Neumann algebra.
-Then the following three statements are equivalent \begin{enumerate} \item $\Phi$ is causal for all normal states $\rho$, all normal channels $\Phi_\mathbf{S}$, and all $O_\mathbf{R}$. \item $\Phi$ is causal for all states $\rho$, all channels $\Phi_\mathbf{S}$, and all $O_\mathbf{R}$. \end{enumerate} \end{restatable} \begin{proof} We note that $(2)\implies (1)$ is trivial.
+\begin{restatable}{proposition}{causalforall} Let $\mathfrak{A}$ be a QFT such that every local region is a von Neumann algebra.
+Then the following two statements are equivalent \begin{enumerate} \item $\Phi$ is causal for all normal states $\rho$, all normal channels $\Phi_\mathbf{S}$, and all $O_\mathbf{R}$. \item $\Phi$ is causal for all states $\rho$, all channels $\Phi_\mathbf{S}$, and all $O_\mathbf{R}$. \end{enumerate} \end{restatable} \begin{proof} We note that $(2)\implies (1)$ is trivial.
 For the converse direction, we start by assuming that $\Phi$ is causal for all normal states $\rho$, all normal channels $\Phi_\mathbf{S}$, and all $O_\mathbf{R}$.